daattali/beautiful-jekyll/_posts/2023-02-17-GKE-Workload-Identity.md

 ```

 ### Using an existing Kubernetes Service Account
-An existing Kubernetes service account can optionally be used, defining the account as a preexisting Kubernetes service account resource, and setting the use_existing_k8s_sa value to true as follows.
+An existing Kubernetes service account can optionally be used, defining the account as a pre-existing Kubernetes service account resource, and setting the use_existing_k8s_sa value to true as follows.

 ```
 resource "kubernetes_service_account" "preexisting" {